All About Liability

 When you’ve been involved in some sort of accident or incident, the first question many people will ask is “Who’s liable?”
 Determining who’s responsible and will take the brunt of the insurance penalties is important, but it’s often not so cut and dry.
 In personal injury cases, liability can come in a variety of different forms which will determine how the case is presented and determined.
 Let’s break down a few of the terms and show how they might have an impact on your case.

 A third party liability claim means that someone has been injured caused by a negligent third party’s action.
 This is a broad term, one which encapsulates much of the other forms of liability you’ll see below, but it’s helpful for understanding the context of which liability exists.
 Oftentimes third party liability cases spur from negligence leading to some sort of accident.
 It could be a case where an employee is hurt on the job by someone other than the employer – i.e. you’re driving the company car for work and you’re struck by another driver.
 It also goes for defective products you might use on the job as well that harm you.
-The burden is placed on the manufacturer, not the company who purchases the product for your workplace.
+The burden is placed on the manufacturer, not the company that purchases the product for your workplace.
 Essentially, if someone else other than yourself is responsible for any sort of accident, it falls under third party liability.

 Premises liability places responsibility on the owner of any property with unsafe conditions in which an injury occurs.
 This is a wide spectrum, ranging from slips and falls to dog bites and swimming pool accidents.
 It can apply to businesses and private property owners – if something on their property lead to your injury, they must be held liable for harboring defective conditions.